-Among others, Grant has litigated cases involving medical devices, biotechnology advances, chemical coatings, mechanical devices, electronics, software code and computer hardware.
-Grant is also a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
+Among others, Grant has litigated cases involving medical devices, biotechnology advances, chemical coatings, mechanical devices, electronics, enterprise resource planning (ERP) implementation projects, software code and computer hardware.
+Grant is also a qualified neutral under Rule 114 of the Minnesota General Rules of Practice and is listed on the American Arbitration Association’s Roster of Arbitrators.

 Grant’s practice is truly national.
-In addition to Minnesota, he litigates in IP litigation hotbeds like California, Delaware and Texas.
-He also appears in cases before the U.S. Court of Appeals for the Federal Circuit.
+In addition to Minnesota, he litigates in IP litigation hotbeds like California, Delaware, Florida, and Texas.
+He has also appeared in cases before the International Trade Commission, Court of Federal Claims, the American Arbitration Association and the U.S. Court of Appeals for the Federal Circuit.
 Grant is a recognized expert in intellectual property litigation, having been listed in The Best Lawyers in America® for Litigation—Intellectual Property and in the IAM Patent 1000: The World’s Leading Patent Professionals®.
+In one noteworthy decision, the District of Minnesota agreed with Grant that the Minnesota Supreme Court would recognize a posthumous right of publicity for Prince Rogers Nelson and allowed the Prince Estate’s claim to survive a defendant’s motion to dismiss.

 Outside of work, Grant is a guitar player and sings in a cover band.
 He enjoys traveling with his wife and two kids, and he loves winter because that means it is downhill-skiing season.